-Do It Yourself (DIY) Projects projects that can be completed from your home or office whenever its fits in schedule.
-We provide project ideas, a list of materials, and instructions.
+Do It Yourself (DIY) Projects projects that can be completed from your home or office whenever convenient.
+Project ideas, a list of materials, and instructions are provided.

 Project Sourcing a curated list of service projects and sites based on your date, interests, goals, budget, and scope.
 Your team will plan and execute the project.